voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### June 8, 2023

+One issue has been fixed:
+* BE-448    Project transcript view shows also Home Page transcripts directly after switch from Home to Project view

 ### June 7, 2023

 This release adds a more accurate Spanish model and a Task Advisor